aizhuxue007/osticket-prereqs/README.md

 <p>
-6. Extracting and moving PHP files<br>
+6. Extracting and moving PHP files.<br>
 - create a folder called PHP in C drive (C:/PHP). <br>
 - extract all the files in the php.zip contents into C:/PHP
 </p>